-For setting the routing multicast address, see Multicast address
+For setting the routing multicast address, see Routing multicast address, p.
+28.

 The MAC address is read from the device after a download.

 The MAC address is additionally labeled on the device, or it can be determined via the IP Tool.